-Windows Media Player cannot burn some of the files [FIXED by EXPERTS]
+windows media player cannot burn some of the files

 Windows Media Player allows users to burn CDs or DVDs directly through the app.
-Although the option is very useful and easy to use, sometimes people encounter issues when trying to attempt burning a CD/DVD.
-Error message Windows Media Player cannot burn some of the files seems to be a common issue for Windows 10 users.
+However, a few users reported Windows Media Player cannot burn some of the files message.

-We managed to come up with a series of solutions in order to help you fix this problem, listed below.
+We came up with a series of solutions to help you fix this problem, listed below.

-Why does Windows Media Player won’t burn some of the files?
+Why can’t Windows Media Player burn some files?

 1. Remove incompatible files